mdcatapult/py-postgres/README.md

 ### Anything else?
 Why Klein?
 It's probably one of [these](https://en.wikipedia.org/wiki/Klein_bottle).
 Possibly a statement on the tangled web of support libraries.

+## License
+This project is licensed under the terms of the Apache 2 license, which can be found in the repository as `LICENSE.txt`